PubNubDevelopers/iot-dashboard-javascript-demo/README.md

 This demo has been built to be expanded in the future to handle real IoT devices.
 You may see strange workflows in the code, for example, assigning the simulator an ID and then asking that same simulator for the ID it was just assigned.
 The intention is to show that these two pieces of information would usually come from a provisioning server in production and hence the workflow is separated.

-**Persistence:**
+**Message Persistence:**

-- For ease of use, this demo lacks any kind of serverside persistence.
-Most customers deploying an IoT solution with PubNub to production will choose to use **[PubNub Objects](https://www.pubnub.com/docs/sdks/javascript/api-reference/objects)** to store attributes of the device.
+- For ease of use, this demo lacks any kind of serverside message persistence.
+Most customers deploying an IoT solution with PubNub to production will choose to use **[PubNub App Context](https://www.pubnub.com/docs/sdks/javascript/api-reference/objects)** to store attributes of the device.
 This is analogous to a 'device shadow' in AWS or 'twin device' in Azure.
-- Because objects are only stored locally, if you refresh the page you will lose any created simulators.  **This is a limitation of the demo, not a limitation of PubNub**.
+- Because entities are only stored locally, if you refresh the page you will lose any created simulators.  **This is a limitation of the demo, not a limitation of PubNub**.
 - You will also see this if you open multiple instances of this application in different browser tabs.
 Any device (simulator) you create will only have its messages subscribed to by the tab in which you created the device.

 **MQTT:**